-The centres can offer a huge variety of options including but not limited to swimming lessons, water aerobics, weight rooms, card and/or board games, reading clubs, cooking classes, a library and more!
+Community centers can offer a huge variety of options including but not limited to swimming lessons, water aerobics, weight rooms, card and/or board games, pool tables, pottery classes, reading clubs, cooking classes, a library and more!

 We have marked community centers along with senior centers because they quite often go hand in hand for communities.
 Please review each location to see if they offer what you need.